 My research advances our understanding of bureaucrats as not only policy implementors but also as policy makers, immigration policy as both domestic and foreign policy, and migration control as a site of both interstate conflict and cooperation.
-More broadly, my research advances the study of the American bureaucracy and bureaucratic harms, inequality and public policy, the intersection of Latinx politics and U.S. political institutions, and the strategic behavior of political organizations.
+More broadly, my research advances the study of the American bureaucracy and bureaucratic harms, inequality and public policy, the intersection of Latinx politics and U.S. organized interests, and the strategic behavior of political organizations.
 You can download my CV here.

-Organizational Political Behavior
+Organized Interests & Organizational Political Behavior

 - Bautista-Chavez, Angie M. and Sarah James.
 2019.
 “Beyond Likely Voters: An Event Analysis of Conservative Political Outreach.”
 Political Science Quarterly 134(3): 407-443.